slightknack/slightknack.dev/content/blog/difflogic.md

 | NOT A | B/!A | NAND  | TRUE |
 ```

-With dead gradients, I'd watch see the output gate converge, then the one before it, and so on until the gradients reached the input, at which point the later gates were so fixed in their ways that they were impossible to change, even as better earlier gate weights were discovered.
+With dead gradients, I'd see the output gate converge, then the one before it, and so on until the gradients reached the input, at which point the later gates were so fixed in their ways that they were impossible to change, even as better earlier gate weights were discovered.
 Obviously, the performance of the network plateaus shortly thereafter.

-I didn't see a way around it, so I started to wonder if there was some weird trick to get around the problem... and there was.
+I didn't see an obvious way around this problem, so I started to wonder if there was some weird trick to get around the problem... and there was.
 So I read the code.

 Of all the gates, these two stand out: